gtmadureira/build-secure-gpg-key/README.md

     $ gpg --armor --output key.txt --export elliot_alderson@protonmail.com

-## Send Keys to `https://keys.openpgp.org` server
+## Sending Keys to `https://keys.openpgp.org` server

-You have to search your key ID, this is a last 8 fingerprint character, `15BAD590` here:
+You have to search your key ID, this is a last 8 fingerprint characters, `15BAD590` here:

     $ gpg --list-keys --with-fingerprint